Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

 We disable preloading of the ephemeris of the celestial bodies from the period :jsonkey:`initialEpoch` to :jsonkey:`finalEpoch`.

 The next step is to define the body settings.
-In this case, only Earth and the orbiting body (named :literal:`Asterix`) are considered.
-Thus, we set the key :literal:`bodies` to be:
+In this case, only Earth and the orbiting body (named :jsonkey:`Asterix`) are considered.
+Thus, we set the key :jsonkey:`bodies` to be:

 .. code-block:: json